+The information provided below highlights the company's quarterly results for the past 8 quarters.
 All of the financial information referenced below is expressed in Canadian dollars (unless otherwise noted) and has been prepared in accordance with Canadian GAAP.
+The significant accounting policies are outlined within note 2 to the audited consolidated financial statements of the company for the fiscal year ended December 31, 2007 and have been followed consistently through the current period.